Banchon/TCP_Chat_Complete/README.md

 # TCP_Chat_Complete
-This is a project for  P2P chat based on TCP
+This is a project for P2P chat based on TCP.